“My Heart Yearns”

 Frederiksberg Church in Baroque style built 1732-34

-The year later he wrote the music into at string quartet.
-The notes got lost but in 1940 he found the script again and made some alterations.
+The year later he wrote the music into a string quartet.
+The notes got lost, but in 1940 he found the script again and made some alterations.
 He was very productive and wrote 400 works.
 Today I heard this music on my classical radio station dr/P2.
-It’s a digital radio so that to get to hear it you have to be interested.
+It’s a digital radio so that to get to hear if you have to be interested.
 But it is available online too and plays non stop day and night.
-In my car I have a DAB receiver connected to the radio so that I can hear it while driving too.
+In my car, I have a DAB receiver connected to the radio so that I can hear it while driving too.

 Young Rued Langgaard 1893-1952

 Rued Langgaard was unlucky to live at the time of the famous composer Carl Nielsen.
 Rued lived in the shadow of Nielsen and was very rejected in his lifetime also due to his dislike of Nielsen and modern music.
 There should have been a place for him though because he wrote beautiful music and fortunately there is a Rued Langgaard Festival in Ribe every year at the beginning of September.
 Ribe was capital of Denmark many centuries ago but far from Copenhagen and Ribe was the only place where he would get employment as an organist in their Cathedral.
 He was 47 years old before he got his first real employment.
 You can read more about him at the music publishing house“Dacapo’s” web page.